 To be considered for our Best Online Colleges, schools needed to meet the following requirements:

 To be considered for these subject rankings, schools need to be regionally accredited and need to offer at least one fully online degree in a given subject for the degree level that was ranked.
 We also only considered schools with reported PayScale salaries.
 Salaries are specific to the degree level and the program of each list except for the following lists which used overall school salaries at the degree level of the list:

-Schools with programs that require some on-campus coursework were still considered for our rankings if the amount of in-person work was limited to two weeks or less of in-person requirements.
+Schools with programs that require some on-campus coursework were still considered for our rankings if the amount of in-person work required was limited to two weeks or less.
 This allows students to retain their current employment or other personal responsibilities.

-Program data including available degrees, tuition rates, and details about program coursework were collected from official school websites, reflecting data for the 2017-2018 school year.
-This data was collected in January of 2018.
+Program data including available degrees, tuition rates, and details about program coursework were collected from official school websites, reflecting data for the 2018-2019 school year.
+These data were collected in August of 2018.

 Programmatic accreditation and profit status of schools were collected from official websites of the accreditation agencies or from the National Center for Education Statistics.
 The NCES is the primary governmental entity for gathering and presenting data related to education.
-The NCES data is updated annually as soon as it becomes available.
-The NCES does not release data into downloadable formats until it has been approved, so the most currently available data will not be for the most recent academic year.
+NCES data are updated annually.
+The NCES does not release data into downloadable formats until they have been approved, so the most current available data will not be for the most recent academic year.